ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 When the input parameter amend_total indicates that the total must be amended we automatically correct the total.

-Where the amend_total indicates the components need to corrected we automatically correct the totals.
+Where the amend_total indicates the components need to corrected, we use the total value and the precision for the component automatic correction calculations.

-Expanding on this if we correct the total then we set the final total in the output data equivalent to the predictive total, and the final values for all the components match their originals.
+Expanding on this if we correct the total then we set the final total in the output data equivalent to the total, and the final values for all the components match their originals.
 We would now return a totals corrected marker.

-However, if the components are corrected to match the received predicted total based on the weighting of the original input component values, then we return a components corrected marker.
+However, if the components are corrected to match the received total based on the weighting of the original input component values, then we return a components corrected marker.

-In the case where the predictive total is set to zero and the amend_total indicates that the components need to be adjusted this step of the method will ensure that each component is reset to zero to match the expected total.
+In the case where the total is set to zero and the amend_total indicates that the components need to be adjusted this step of the method will ensure that each component is reset to zero to match the expected total.